 We have one of the largest and most extensive affordable housing practices in the region.
 An integral part of the practice entails representing housing authorities and state housing finance agencies.
 We serve as general and special counsel to housing authorities, which includes work in connection with a $60 million HOPE VI Development, and a state-wide consortium of housing authorities in Mississippi which have pooled their resources for a multi-million dollar debt financing.
 We also have deep experience working with state governments and housing finance agencies.

-Our team includes the former general counsel of the Federal Emergency Management Agency, the former Commissioner of the Mississippi Insurance Department; the former Deputy Commissioner of the Mississippi Insurance Department; the former Executive Director of the Mississippi Department of Homeland Security; the legal counsel to the Housing Committee of the Commission on Recovery, Rebuilding and Renewal; the Directors of the Mississippi Development Authority's Project Management Office and Small Rental Assistance Program; the Project Coordinator for the Hazard Mitigation Grant Program; Certified Project Managers through the Project Management Institute; Certified Public Accountants*; and Certified Fraud Examiners.
+Our team includes the former general counsel of the Federal Emergency Management Agency, the former Commissioner of the Mississippi Insurance Department; the former Deputy Commissioner of the Mississippi Insurance Department; the former Executive Director of the Mississippi Department of Homeland Security; the legal counsel to the Housing Committee of the Commission on Recovery, Rebuilding and Renewal; the Project Coordinator for the Hazard Mitigation Grant Program; Certified Project Managers through the Project Management Institute; Certified Public Accountants*; and Certified Fraud Examiners.

 *Baker Donelson is not a CPA firm